DUNE-DAQ/microservices/runregistry-rest/README.md

 # Installation steps
-You need the following package installed on the host:
+For Oracle, you need the following packages installed on the host.

 ```
 oracle-instantclient12.1-devel
 ```